DigoP27A/Duplicate-Filter-for-specific-data-structure/README.md

 # Duplicate-Filter-for-specific-data-structure
-This program receives a .csv file and remove the duplicates by analysing the DOIs
+This program removes the duplicates of a .csv file by analysing the DOIs